 Overall the attractions to consultancy are readily identifiable: varied, challenging, well-paid work, which offers privileged insights into a range of businesses, the chance to travel, working at all levels in organisations on issues that can be critical to their survival, and working cultures which are usually genuinely dedicated to the training and development of their staff.

-The downside is the level of competition, as well as the very demanding selection criteria.
-Consultants are often expected to work long, sometimes unsociable hours and to travel to different locations to carry out their work, though many see this as a plus.
+The downside is the level of competition, as well as the very demanding work load.
+Consultants are often expected to work long, unsociable hours and to travel to different locations to carry out their work, though many see this as a plus.

-Large consultancy firms will offer a full range of services encompassing all the different roles identified below, however, firms do vary in their relative strengths.
-There are many smaller niche players, who predominantly focus on particular market sectors for clients and offer a more limited range of services.
+The biggest consultancy firms have several hundred or thousand employees and often offer a full range of services encompassing all the different roles identified below, however, firms do vary in their relative strengths.
+There are a growing number of niche players across the UK, with between ten and fifty consultants.

 The main types of consultancy firms are: